 'You need to show me that you are able to put all that personal stuff behind you and focus on your work .
 You need to move on.
 You need to get me results, otherwise your position as a Detective will come under further scrutiny and review, and based on what you’ve shown me so far, it could very well be considered untenable.
 You won’t have to worry about getting that promotion…you’ll no longer be a Detective.
 Can I make myself any clearer…?’

 Luke shook his lowered head.
 This was all new to him.
 He had never been on the receiving end of such a stern dressing down that challenged his work ethic.

-Since becoming a Detective and joining the 84th Precinct six years ago Luke had one goal; to be promoted to Detective Second Grade, which is a merit based promotion.
+Since becoming a Detective and joining the 84th Precinct six years ago Luke had one goal; to be promoted to Detective Second Grade, which was a merit based promotion.
 And he worked hard to achieve the necessary results required to be considered for such a promotion.